-Symptom Cause Remedy Presta valve used with a sizeable valve hole.
+Symptom Cause Remedy Valve torn off.
+Presta valve used with a sizeable valve hole.
 The hole's metal edge separates the valve stem from the tube.
-Contact specialist dealer.
-Fit another type of valve.

-Table 58: Fault solution for tyres
+Table 86: Fault solution for tyres

-9.3.8 Correcting control seat post faults
+9.2.13 Problems with the seat post

 Symptom Cause Remedy Seat post clicks or creaks.
-Protective layer missing. ► Service seat post (see Section 7.4.9).
+Protective layer missing.
+Maintain seat post.
 Seat post deflects and bobs periodically.
 Incorrect preload.
 Adjust preload so that the suspension seat post does not compress under the rider's weight when at rest.
 Seat post with remote control does not rise or lower.
 Bowden cable is not tensioned correctly.
-Adjust the Bowden cable with the setting screw (1) on the remote control.
-Figure 270: Remote control with setting screw (1) Reduce sensitivity: turn the setting screw clockwise.
+Adjust the Bowden cable with the setting screw (1) on the remote control Figure 226: Remote control with setting screw (1) Reduce sensitivity: turn setting screw clockwise.
 Increase sensitivity: turn setting screw anti-clockwise.

-Table 59: Fault solution for the seat post
+Table 87: Fault solution for the seat post

-9.3.9 Correcting other faults and errors
+9.3 Other errors

 Symptom Cause Remedy Two beeps will sound if a switch is pressed but the switch cannot be operated.
-Pressed switch mode has been deactivated. ► This is not a malfunction.
+Pressed switch mode has been deactivated.
+This is not a malfunction.
 Three beeps are sounded.
-A fault or warning has occurred. ▶ This occurs when a warning or an error is shown on the on- board computer.
+A fault or warning has occurred.
+This occurs when a warning or an error is shown on the on- board computer.
 Follow the instructions for the code in Section 6.2 System Messages.
 If an electronic gear shift is used, pedal assistance becomes less effective when the gear is changed.
-This is because the computer sets the pedal assistance to the optimum level. ► This is not a malfunction.
+This is because the computer sets the pedal assistance to the optimum level.
+This is not a malfunction.
 A noise can be heard after switching.
 Contact specialist dealer.
 It is normal to hear a noise coming from the rear wheel when cycling as normal.
-The gear shift setting may not have been made properly. ► Contact specialist dealer.
+The gear shift setting may not have been made properly.
+Contact specialist dealer.
 If the pedelec is brought to a stop the pedelec, the gear transmission does not switch to the position pre-configured in the functional feature.
 You may have applied too much pressure on the pedals.
 Press on the pedals only gently to make it easier to change the transmission.

-Table 60: Other drive system errors
+Table 88: Other drive system errors

-9.4 Repairs at the specialist dealer
+9.4 Repair

-Expert knowledge and special tools are required for many repairs.
+Special expertise and tools are required for many repairs.
 For this reason, repairs may only be carried out at a specialist dealer.
 These include:

 - · Replacing tyre, tube and spokes

 - Replace brake linings, rims and brake discs

-- · Replace and tension the chain.
+- Replace and tension the chain.